 This is the booth the President was seated at when he was fatally shot

-Presidential Assassinations Attempts in The District of Columbia
+Presidential Assassinations Attempts

 There are conflicting stories as to how Booth reached the seating area of President Lincoln.
 However one thing that is factual, Metropolitan Police Officer John Parker was not at his assigned post.
 The two most talked about reasons are that he moved to another location in order to watch the play and the second was that he left the area to have a drink in a local pub.
 In addition to his not being at the door he was never even seen again after the shooting until later the next day when he arrived at the station house for work.
 I have read several books on this and subject and watched the History channel touch on it.
 It seems more likely that Parker was tossing down a pint or two then sitting in the theatre.
 Had he been in the theatre I would imagine he would have responded to President Lincoln's seating area when he was shot.
 Many have wondered why Parker was even assigned to the White House to begin with since his record was blemished with wrong doings.
 Parker was brought up on internal charges within the MPDC but was found not to have been responsible.
 There are no written records on the discipline hearing for him either.